elenafili/Parallel-Systems/PThreads/README.md

 ### Presentation of experiments and analysis

-Below, we present the results for the paramaters mentioned in the assignment.
+Below, we provide the results for the paramaters mentioned in the assignment.
 For the padding method, the following pad sizes where used: `[2, 4, 8, 16]`

 To perform this grid search and produce the corresponding plot, we created the script `plots.py`.
-To reproduce, run:
+To reproduce, execute:
 ```bash
 $ cd mat_mul
 $ make all